A grassroots voice for Green politics

 - Fellowship for Indigenous Leadership Award (2008)

 Finally, I want to congratulate Richard Di Natale for his fearless and intelligent contribution to federal politics and the Australian Greens.
-Like many of you, I am excited and energised by the way Adam Bandt has seized the agenda and look forward to advocating for a Green New Deal if I am privileged enough to receive the endorsement of AGV members.
+Like many of you, I am excited and energised by the way Adam Bandt has seized the agenda and look forward to advocating for a Green New Deal.